Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-The Bruno’s comfort comes from plush cushioning and a low, enveloping profile, so it’s not the best match for people who want a cool-to-the-touch sit or a crisp, high-perch posture.
-The low 2" leg height also makes under-sofa maintenance inconvenient in homes with shedding pets or frequent crumbs.
-Finally, if you prefer a very deep seat for napping like a daybed, the 23" seat depth can feel “almost, but not quite” for taller users.
+Bruno gets its appeal from plush cushioning and a low, enveloping profile, so it is not the best fit for shoppers who want a cool-touch seat or a crisp, higher-perch posture.
+The 2" leg height also makes under-sofa maintenance inconvenient in homes with pets, dust, or frequent crumbs.
+And if your ideal sofa doubles as a nap zone, the 23" seat depth may feel a little short for taller users.

 Burton James Bruno Sofa vs Alternatives